U-Cut Christmas Tree Farms in Sebastopol

 Garlock Christmas tree farm is located at 2275 Bloomfield Road on ten acres of conifer-covered countryside, where they've been growing and selling Christmas trees for over half a century.
 They offer an assortment of tree varieties, including Douglas fir, white fir, Monterey pine, Scotch pine, sequoias, and pre-cut noble firs.
 Saws and carts are available, and for an nominal extra fee they'll shake your tree free of loose needles and any creepy-crawlies that may have taken up residence in it, bundle it for easier transport, and even install a stand.
 We often get our Christmas trees at Garlock's.

-Like many area tree farms, they offer complimentary coffee and candy canes.
-As an added bonus, they also offer free horse-drawn carriage rides (weather permitting) around the farm, which are a lot of fun.
-On days and times when the horses aren't available, tractor-drawn rides are offered.
-There's a holiday shop offering a large selection of ornaments, decor items, gift items, Christmas tree accessories, and freshly made wreaths and garlands and at the snack bar, treats like popcorn, apple fritters, breakfast burritos, hot dogs, cookies, and hot apple cider are available.
+Like many area tree farms, they offer complimentary coffee and candy canes as well as free tractor-drawn wagon rides (weather permitting) around the farm.
+There's a holiday shop offering a large selection of ornaments, decor items, gift items, Christmas tree accessories, and freshly made wreaths and garlands and at the snack bar, treats like popcorn, apple fritters, breakfast burritos, hot dogs, cookies, hot chocolate, and hot apple cider are available.
 There's a picnic area on the grounds, too, in case you'd like to bring your lunch and dine al fresco.

 The service at this family-run farm is friendly and we found ourselves chatting with several generations of the family.
-If all that isn't enough, there's also a bounce house, a petting zoo, farm animals, and pony rides, all of which cost extra.
+If all that isn't enough, there's also a petting zoo and farm animals to visit.
 We also chatted with Santa himself, who makes an appearance, along with Mrs. Claus, on weekends (9 am–4 pm) in his space outside the gift shop, where kids can also write and mail letters to the big guy.
 If all that isn't enough, there's a candy cane jump house, too.

-This year Garlock Tree Farm is open Fridays from noon to 5 pm and Saturdays and Sundays from 9 am to 5 pm.
+This year Garlock Tree Farm is open Tuesdays–Fridays from noon to 5 pm and Saturdays and Sundays from 9 am to 5 pm (closed Mondays).
 For more information, visit their website at garlocktreefarm.com or call (707) 823-4307.
-There's a printable coupon on the website for $3 off any tree.
-Garlock's is our favorite tree farm in Sebastopol, and we usually end up buying our tree there—either one we cut down or one of their pre-cut Noble firs.
+There's a printable coupon on the website for $3 off any pre-cut noble fir.

 Reindeer Ridge Christmas Tree Farm

 More or less around the corner from Garlock Tree Farm, at 3500 Mariola Road, you'll find Reindeer Ridge Christmas Tree Farm.
 Offering pretty much the same tree selection and services as the Garlock's, Reindeer Ridge has tractor-drawn hay rides, kiddie train rides, and a gift shop and snack bar in a large shed with a cozy wood-burning stove.
-Santa Claus was on hand to hand out candy canes and chat about Christmas lists with the kids.
+Santa Claus was on hand to hand out candy canes and chat about Christmas lists with the kids on weekends.

-The gift shop offered a wide variety of ornaments, crafts, and Christmas decorations.
-The snack bar served up popcorn, hot cider, coffee, and hot dogs, and bratwurst from the grill outside.
-You can also play foosball if you want.
+The gift shop offered a wide variety of ornaments, crafts, wreaths, garlands, misteltoe, and Christmas decorations.
+The snack bar served up popcorn, hot cider, coffee, and baked goods, as well as hot dogs from the BBQ grill outside.

-Outdoor attractions include tractor-drawn hay rides, animals to visit, and a picnic area with an adjacent kids' playground with swing sets, a big tractor tire swing and a zip line.
-The views from Reindeer Ridge are pretty spectacular, too, so bring your camera.
+Outdoor attractions include hay rides drawn by a vintage tractor, farm animals to visit, and a picnic area with an adjacent kids' playground with swing sets and a zip line.
+The views from Reindeer Ridge are pretty spectacular, too!

-Reindeer Ridge Farm is open weekdays 11 am to 6 pm, weekends 9 am to 5 pm; closed Wednesdays.
+Reindeer Ridge Farm is open weekdays from 11 am to 5 pm and weekends 9 am to 5 pm; closed Wednesdays.
 Santa visits on weekends from noon to 4 pm.
-Call (707) 829-1569 for information or visit www.reindeerridge.com.
-Print a coupon from their website for $5 off any tree.
+Call (707) 829-1569 for information or visit reindeerridgetrees.com

 Frosty Mountain Tree Farm